DPDK/dpdk/doc/guides/nics/ixgbe.rst

 the advanced context descriptor should be set and set it.
 And DPDK has to ask the info about the header length from the upper layer, because parsing the packet itself is not acceptable.
 So, it's too expensive to support MDD.
-When using kernel PF + DPDK VF on x550, please make sure using the kernel driver that disables MDD or can disable MDD.
-(Some kernel driver can use this CLI 'insmod ixgbe.ko MDD=0,0' to disable MDD.
-Some kernel driver disables it by default.)
+When using kernel PF + DPDK VF on x550, please make sure to use a kernel PF driver that disables MDD or can disable MDD.

+Some kernel drivers already disable MDD by default while some kernels can use the command ``insmod ixgbe.ko MDD=0,0`` to disable MDD.
+Each "0" in the command refers to a port.
+For example, if there are 6 ixgbe ports, the command should be changed to ``insmod ixgbe.ko MDD=0,0,0,0,0,0``.

 Statistics